Swiftly1/CsharpToColouredHTML/README.md

 You can try live demo that's avaliable at: https://csharp-colors.xyz/

-Or use it in not so serious projects: https://www.nuget.org/packages/CsharpToColouredHTML.Core/
+Or use it in your projects directly: https://www.nuget.org/packages/CsharpToColouredHTML.Core/

 .NET CLI: `dotnet add package CsharpToColouredHTML.Core --version 1.0.26`